hotdaamn/asuswrt-merlin-wiki/Applying-patches-to-source-files.md

-Before building the firmware, you may apply patches automatically to source files
+Before building the firmware, you may apply patches to source files

 Usage: **patch -p1 < /path/file.patch** but first, navigate to root of directory source

+And don't forget to change "router" in paths with your ubuntu username

 ***